veracity/veracity-documentation/common/markdown/service-api/service-api.md

 #### `/discover/users`

 The body of this request should be a list of user IDs.
-Example:
+For example:

 ```json
 [